Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Environment Variables

-For convenience in this guide we use some env vars throughout this document
+For convenience in this guide, we use some env vars throughout this document:

 ```bash
 export zid=change-this-to-your-zone-id